 Shareen Anderson is an award-winning filmmaker and the founder of Fort Greene Filmworks.
-She combines her love of the filmmaking craft with her passion for travel, languages, and history.
-Whether in a remote village in Armenia or the bustling city of Johannesburg, Shareen has a unique talent for telling intimate and gripping stories.
+She combines her love of the filmmaking with her passion for languages, culture, and history.
+Whether in a remote village in Armenia or the bustling city of Johannesburg, Shareen has a unique talent for telling fascinating stories.

 Through her production company, Fort Greene Filmworks, Shareen has developed and produced a wide-range of documentary films and series, working together with other creative and acclaimed filmmakers.

 In collaboration with Left Hand Films, she was co-director, co-producer, co-writer, and cinematographer on A Different Country, a four-part documentary series filmed in the UK and South Africa; Saving Soweto, an eight-part documentary series for Al Jazeera English, which took a bronze medal at the 2010 New York Festivals; Forgotten Freedom Fighters, a one-hour documentary for Al Jazeera English; The Rageh Omaar Report: The Party's Over, a one-hour current affairs program for Al Jazeera English; These Streets Belong To Us, a one-hour documentary, which aired on MNET Africa Magic Al Jazeera Documentary Channel.
 Al Jazeera Documentary Channel.